wcfrobert/wcfrobert.github.io/_posts/2021-10-24-ACI-fundamentals.markdown

 date: 2021-10-24
 tags: concrete primer
 ---

-*"Primers" are meant to be clear and concise engineering reference articles that summarize the many things I'm learning on the job.
-It's a fun side-project where I can digest and organize information-dense and complex code documents and design guides.
-The goal is to be more pedagogical and introductory, rather than rigorous.
-Hopefully these primers will prove useful when I take the SE exam!*
+*"Primer" is my personal reference notebook.
+It's a collection of notes where I attempt to organize the many things I'm learning on the job.
+The goal is to be concise, and hopefully useful when I take the SE exam.
+Code documents and design guides are meant to be information dense.
+These articles help me organize information and condense my thoughts.*

 *Please note that these notes are for my own use.
-They are not peer-reviewed and was most likely written late Thursday night after a long day of work.
-Reader discretion is advised (in fact reading discouraged).
+Reader discretion is advised (in fact discouraged).
 No warranty is expressed or implied by me on the validity of the information presented herein.*

 - [1.0 The Basics](#10-the-basics)
   * [1.1 Material Properties](#11-material-properties)